-TUITION PAYMENT OPTIONS IN THE ASPIRE PROGRAM: • Financial Aid is available to ASPIRE students who have been officially accepted as degree-seeking students at North Carolina Wesleyan College.
-Federal Financial Aid provides options for student loans and Pell Grants with eligibility depending on various criteria established by the Federal Government.
+TUITION PAYMENT OPTIONS IN THE ADULT STUDIES PROGRAM: • Financial aid is available to adult students who have been officially accepted as degree-seeking students at North Carolina Wesleyan College.
+Federal financial aid provides options for student loans and Pell Grants with eligibility depending on various criteria established by the federal government.
 Both require submission of the Free Application for Federal Student Aid (FAFSA) at least 8-10 weeks before the money is needed to pay tuition.
-Additional information and forms are available at the ASPIRE campuses and online at www.ncwc.edu or by calling the Financial Aid Office at 800-488-6292 or 252-985-5200. - ASPIRE students whose employers reimburse part or all of their tuition costs are eligible for the Employer Reimbursement Plan (ERP).
-Students must provide a verification of employment, a copy of employer ERP policy which outlines limitations of their ERP plan, and sign an agreement with North Carolina Wesleyan College verifying that they understand their employer reimbursement plan and its commitments.
-A minimum \$50 fee per course will be required at registration, which is applied to the total tuition due for the course.
-If an employer pays 100 percent of tuition by check payable to North Carolina Wesleyan College in advance of the session, the tuition deposit is not collected.
+Additional information and forms are available at the Adult Studies campuses and online at www.ncwc.edu or by calling the Office of Financial Aid at 800-488-6292 or 252-985-5200. - Adult students whose employers reimburse part or all of their tuition costs are eligible for the Employer Reimbursement Plan (ERP).
+Students must provide a verification of employment, a copy of employer ERP policy which outlines limitations of their ERP plan, and sign an agreement with North Carolina Wesleyan College verifying that they understand their employer reimbursement plan and its commitments each semester.
+A minimum \$50 deposit per course will be required at registration, which is applied to the total tuition due for the course.
+If an employer pays 100 percent of tuition by check payable to North Carolina Wesleyan College in advance of the session, the tuition deposit is waived.
 (The student is responsible for providing all information to the employer for reimbursement.)
 Any non-reimbursable portion of tuition must also be paid at registration.
 The remaining tuition is deferred and is payable approximately 60 days after the completion of each course. - North Carolina Wesleyan College is willing to establish a direct billing program with employers who offer tuition benefits.
-ASPIRE students whose employers are willing to participate in this program should contact the Registration and Business Services Office for more information. - Tuition can be paid by check, money order, or credit card at any ASPIRE campus.
+Adult students whose employers are willing to participate in this program should contact the Business Office for more information. - Tuition may be paid by check, money order, or credit card at any Adult Studies campus.
 Credit card payments are accepted over the phone.
 The credit cards accepted are Visa, MasterCard, Discover, and American Express.
-Cash is not accepted at any ASPIRE campus.
+Cash is not accepted at any Adult campus.
 There is a \$35 charge for checks returned due to insufficient funds.
-A second returned check would result in the loss of the privilege of paying by check. - Veterans' Benefits may be used to meet the tuition costs.
-Interested ASPIRE students should contact the appropriate person below: - Barbara Robinson Durham, Wake Tech, Brunswick, 919-465-4779 Greenville, Manteo, New Bern, Rocky Mount, Washington, Whiteville, and Wilmington students - · Laura Estes Goldsboro students 919-988-9270 REFUND OF PAID TUITION POLICY:
+A second returned check would result in the loss of the privilege of paying by check. - The College offers a payment plan each semester to help make paying for college more affordable.
+The payment plan is set up based on your cost of attendance minus financial aid awards.
+There is a \$20 payment plan fee that will be charged to set up the payment plan each semester.
+We offer a 5-month payment plan for the Fall and Spring semesters.
+The Summer I and Summer II semesters have a 2-month payment plan.
+Please contact the Business Office for additional information. - Veterans' Benefits may be used to meet the tuition costs.
+Interested Adult students should contact the appropriate person below: Barbara Robinson919-465-4779 Durham, Rocky Mount, and all other Adult Studies campuses Laura Brown919-988-9270)Goldsboro students REFUND OF PAID TUITION POLICY: